 This is usually the culprit when I work with parents who describe their baby as “the worst sleeper ever”.
 This baby not only takes hours to rock or nurse to sleep, but then wakes up every 45 minutes, or every 1-2 hours, throughout the rest of the night.
-These poor parents are either in tears by the end of the day, or practically catatonic after many months of living off 40 minute chunks of sleep.
-Their baby is completely dependent on them to connect all of their sleep cycles for them, and since a baby’s naturally sleep cycles change every 2-4 hours, throw in some overtiredness, and you have a babe that’s up 8-10 times per night!
+These poor parents are either in tears by the end of the day, or practically catatonic after many months of living off 40-minute chunks of sleep.
+Their baby is completely dependent on them to connect all of their sleep cycles, and since a baby’s naturally sleep cycles change every 2-4 hours, throw in some overtiredness, and you have a babe that’s up 8-10 times per night!

 The fix: Work yourself out of a job- teach the kid to connect their own dang sleep cycles!
 (Not sure how?
 Set up your free sleep call here.)